Iceland suspends whale hunt on animal welfare concerns

 Iceland, Norway and Japan are the only countries in the world that have continued whale hunting in the face of fierce criticism from environmentalists and animal rights' defenders.

-A recent monitoring report by the Food and Veterinary Authority on the fin whale hunt found that the killing of the animals took too long based on the main objectives of the Animal Welfare Act.
+Robert Read, the head of Sea Shepherd UK, said the decision was also "a huge blow" to other whaling nations.

+"If whaling can't be done humanely here... it can't be done humanely anywhere."

-Opposition to whaling has been on the rise in Iceland with a majority now in favour of dropping the practice, a recent poll showed.
+Opposition to whaling has been on the rise in Iceland with a majority now in favour of dropping the practice.

+A survey published in early June indicated that 51 percent of Icelanders were opposed to the hunt and 29 percent were in favour, with over-60s those most in favour.

 © 2023 AFP